gnugat-legacy/PronounceableWord/doc/roadmap.rst

 * using, as the linked letters default configuration, letters from the Data Compression study superior to 0.01 instead of 0.001: http://www.data-compression.com/english.shtml#second.

+The use of autoloader is no longer needed, thanks to the dependency injection container.